Would the Real Tzolkin Calendar Please Stand Up

 John Peter Thompson

-Sometime in the late Spring of 2014 I will release my exposition on Tzolkin Cosmology and with it I will also introduce the world’s first intelligible and user friendly Tzolkin calendar and tutorial on how to self verify, track, detect and apply the wisdom of Tzolkin Cosmology.
+Sometime in late 2014 I will release my exposition on Tzolkin Cosmology and with it I will also introduce the world’s first intelligible and user friendly Tzolkin calendar and tutorial on how to self verify, track, detect and apply the wisdom of Tzolkin Cosmology.